Security Data Works

 Apache Iceberg as the table format, Dremio as the query engine, and Polaris as the catalog (the metadata layer that tells the engine what tables exist and where their data lives) is the configuration with the most production-deployment evidence behind it.
 Netflix runs Iceberg at multi-petabyte scale; Insider reports a 90% reduction in S3 storage cost after migrating onto this stack; Apple, AWS, Databricks, and Snowflake have all announced first-class Iceberg support since early 2025.

-The counter-position: Delta Lake (the Databricks-led table format) has comparable or better tooling inside the Databricks ecosystem; Apache Hudi has its adherents in heavy-streaming use cases.
-The recommendation is workload-conditional, not categorical — but for the security-data workloads this practice most often sees, the Iceberg stack ends up with the strongest combination of production validation and engine portability.
+The counter-position: Delta Lake (the Databricks-led table format) has comparable or better tooling inside the Databricks ecosystem, and Apache Hudi has its adherents in heavy-streaming use cases.
+The recommendation is workload-conditional, not categorical.
+But for the security-data workloads this practice most often sees, the Iceberg stack ends up with the strongest combination of production validation and engine portability.

 AI-enabled offense is maturing 2–3× faster than AI-targeted defense.

-Anthropic's Claude Mythos preview demonstrated autonomous vulnerability discovery at a 72.4% exploit success rate on the Firefox SpiderMonkey engine — fully autonomous, no human guidance per target.
+Anthropic's Claude Mythos preview demonstrated autonomous vulnerability discovery at a 72.4% exploit success rate on the Firefox SpiderMonkey engine, fully autonomous, no human guidance per target.
 The AISLE response replicated the result with eight small open-weight models in zero-shot API calls, settling the working assumption that the moat is the system, not the frontier model.
-Mandiant M-Trends 2026 records negative mean-time-to-exploit: exploitation is now landing seven days before patch release.
-CrowdStrike clocks attacker breakout at 51 seconds from initial access to lateral movement.
-GTG-1002 — the first publicly confirmed AI-orchestrated state-sponsored campaign — was 80–90% AI-executed across roughly 30 victims.
+Mandiant M-Trends 2026 records negative mean-time-to-exploit: exploitation is now arriving seven days before patch release.
+CrowdStrike clocks its fastest recorded attacker breakout at 27 seconds from initial access to lateral movement.
+GTG-1002, the first publicly confirmed AI-orchestrated state-sponsored campaign, was 80–90% AI-executed across roughly 30 victims.

 What would change the answer: a defensive AI breakthrough that produces measurable detection-cadence gains across multiple production deployments, or evidence that the offensive results don't generalize beyond the Mythos / AISLE benchmark workload.